epam/ai-dial/docs/Deployment/AWS Model Deployment.md

 ## Step 2: Create IAM User

-1. In your AWS account, navigate to IAM console.
+1. In your AWS account, navigate to IAM section.
 2. In the navigation tree, select **Users** and click **Create user** in the Users panel.

 Refer to [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to learn more.